Norodom Duong Chakr: Royal education

 Prince Norodom Duong Chakr was the fifth son of King Norodom which he had with Cham Socheat Bopha Nuon, also known as Princess Khun Than, who had been a favorite of King Ang Duong beforehand.
-He was born in the former Oudong Palace in 1861 and was wise and well-educated both on national and international affairs.
+He was born in the former Oudong Royal Palace in 1861 and was wise and well-educated both on national and international affairs.
 He spoke fluent Khmer, Thai and French.

 Prince in the anti-French rebellion

 At first, Duong Chakr was a favorite of his father, who considered him, according to contemporary sources as a "smart and sassy fellow".

 However, opposing the French presence in Cambodia, Duong Chark became a staunch supporter of Si Votha's rebellion against France in 1885–1886, arousing support even from Vietnamese minorities, before later being suppressed by the French.

-Having helped peace to return after the rebellion, Duong Chark received the Legion of Honour from the French authorities as a sign of their gratitude and the clemency of Gouverneur Général Georges Jules Piquet.
+Having helped peace to return after the rebellion, Duong Chark received the Legion of Honour (Officer's grade) in 1887 from the French authorities as a sign of their gratitude and the clemency of Gouverneur Général Georges Jules Piquet.
 Princess Khun Than tried to discredit Prince Norodom Yukanthor so that the throne would be handed to her own son Prince Norodom Duong Chakr, but her candidate was opposed by the French because of his anti-French tendencies, on the pretext that he had joined the rebel movement.